Likhon22/car-washing-system-backend/README.md

-# Car Washing Management System
+# Car Washing Management System Backend

 A robust and efficient Car Washing Management System designed for seamless service booking and management.
 Built with Node.js, Express, and TypeScript, the system features user-friendly operations for both customers and administrators, ensuring a smooth workflow for car washing businesses.